 A colorful fall favorite featuring autumn vegetables in their peak season.
+The hearty butternut squash and fresh tomatoes pair beautifully with the buttery halibut.

 - 1 small butternut squash